 - Federal Aviation Administration: FAA's Plain Language Program

 - Federal Register: Plain Language Tools, U.S. National Archives & Records Administration

-- National Institutes of Health: The Plain Language Initiative, U.S. Department of Health and Human Services
+- Department of Health and Human Services: Write in Plain Language, U.S. Department of Health and Human Services

-- Writing Web Content (PDF, 11MB): Research-Based Web Design and Usability Guidelines, Usability.gov.
+- Writing Web Content: Research-Based Web Design and Usability Guidelines, Usability.gov.